13 Different Types of Coffee Makers: Something for Everyone

 Most French Presses have a glass body, but there are also metal options if you’re looking for something a little more durable to take on the road.

 A French Press is an immersion brewer, which means that the grounds are left to steep in hot water before being strained out (3).
 This is opposed to a drip coffee maker where you continually pour the water through.
-In general, immersion brewing gives a bolder flavour profile and greater body.
+In general, immersion brewing gives a bolder flavor profile and greater body.

 To brew using a French press, you add coffee grounds to the body, followed by hot water.
 The ground coffee is left to extract in the water for a time, typically 3 to 5 minutes, before being strained using a metal filter attached to a plunger.